alexxiyang/jdbctemplatetool/README.md

 - Auto generate the update sql and execute it with the PO you pass.
 - Batch update without care about implement BatchPreparedStatementSetter
 - Delete an object from database
+- You can also use the original `JdbcTemplate`

 > Only tested on mysql for now.